"My people will live in Peaceful dwelling places,

 In secure homes, In undisturbed places of rest." -Isaiah 32:18

 Why do we, as Christians and members of the First Presbyterian Church come together to renovate a home for a family other than our own?
 It is a wonderful opportunity to share our blessings with others.
 It is also a time of fellowship, and an opportunity to work with and get to know members of other community churches.
-And most importantly, make a significant difference in the life of our partner family: a tangible way for us to live the gospel and to help us become a stronger and more effective tool for Christ.
+And most importantly, we are able to make a significant difference in the life of our partner family, which is a tangible way for us to live the gospel and to help us become a stronger and a more effective tool for Christ.